Diode Laser Hair Removal

 SIDE EFFECTS

-HOW MANY SESSIONS ARE REQUIRED?
+HOW MANY SESSIONS ARE NECESSARY?

 CONTRAINDICATIONS